 LASIK is considered to be a safe procedure for adults of all ages.
 The U.S. Food and Drug Administration (FDA) publishes that you need to be at least 18 years old in order to qualify for LASIK.
 (Learn More) In general, the average age at which people undergo a LASIK procedure is between the ages of 20 and 40.
 (Learn More)

-There is no specific age that is considered too old for the surgery, but certain considerations need to be explored in the older population.
+There is no specific age that is considered too old for the surgery, but certain considerations and recommendations need to be explored in the older population.
 (Learn More) It is important to ensure that your eyes are healthy, stable, and other conditions are met to ensure you eligible for corrective refractive eye surgery.
 (Learn More)

 Table of Contents

 How old you are is a significant factor in deciding whether or not to get LASIK.
 LASIK surgery is not FDA-approved for anyone under the age of 18 except in very rare cases where a child may be extremely nearsighted in only one eye.
 The U.S. National Library of Medicine (NLM) publishes that the use of some lasers is only approved for people aged 21 and older.

 LASIK surgery involves altering the shape of the cornea to correct a refractive error in order to sharpen the images focused on the retina using an excimer laser.
 In this way, things such as farsightedness and nearsightedness (when images are blurry either far away or close up) can be corrected.
 Astigmatism, a misshapen cornea, can also be corrected through LASIK surgery.

 Typical (Recommended) Age Range for LASIK

 As your eyes typically stabilize by age 20 (or sometimes a few years into your 20s), and they may change again at age 40, the typical age range for a LASIK procedure is between age 20 and 40.
 This is generally considered to be the ideal and recommended age range.
 However, many people over the age of 40 can still benefit from certain types of LASIK, reducing or eliminating dependence on corrective eyewear.